Written by: Tim Edison

 trestoria rosé

-This rosé explodes with notes of citrus, raspberry, and rosehip.
-Hints of floral and strawberry with a touch of lime give it a summery vibe, with strawberry and raspberry in the mouth, with a dry finish and a good length.
+This rosé explodes with notes of citrus, raspberry, and rose hip.
+Hints of flower and strawberry with a touch of lime give it a summery vibe, with strawberry and raspberry in the mouth, and a dry finish with a good length.

 moiselle pink moscato

 Crisp, light, and exploding with blossom scents, this rosé is an exciting tipple.
-Flavors of nectarine, strawberry, red apples, and peaches shine through, with tropical fruits on the nose and a medium finish with lots of tanginess.
+Flavors of nectarine, strawberry, red apple, and peach shine through, with tropical fruits on the nose and a medium finish with lots of tanginess.

 Sweet and summery, this rosé is the ideal tipple with desserts and spicy dishes.
-It's perfect if you like sweet wines that are cool and crisp.
+It's perfect if you like sweet wines that are cool and crisp with acidity.

 Bridge Road Vineyards White Zinfandel

 This rosé stands out with light citrus, sweet apples, pomegranate on the nose, and strawberry and plum in the mouth.
-The flavor profile is balanced, with a sweet edge and a moderate finish, with an aftertaste of red fruit.
+The flavor profile is well balanced, with a sweet edge and a medium finish, with an aftertaste of red fruit.

-White Zinfandel is off-dry to sweet, with this wine bordering on sweet.
+This white Zinfandel is off-dry to sweet but there's enough acidity there to prevent the finish from being cloying.
 It's deliciously fruity and perfect with soft cheese, sandwiches, and fish.

 Conclusion